emnh/playground-qud6p1bc/statement.md

 # How to randomize bits and integers efficiently in C++

-## TODO: This article is work in progress.

 This article will tell you some resources for efficient ways to randomize bits and integers in C++.

 ## Default fast 64 bit RNG for C++